lemaslab/lemaslab.github.io/README.md

-# Kording lab (Bayesian Behavior Lab) page
+# Lemas Lab Group

-This is repository for [Lemas Lab Group](https://lemas-lab-group.github.io/).
+This is the repository for the [Lemas Lab Group](https://lemas-lab-group.github.io/).
 We use Jekyll to run our Github page.
 Feel free to fork and make your own page or submit a pull-request!

 ## Add posts